-- Nomination facility is accessible at the time of opening and also after opening of account.
+- Nomination facility is accessible at the time of opening and also after opening the account.

-- Account can be moved from one post office to another
+- The account can be moved from one post office to another

 People in their evolution phase can buy National Savings Certificates (NSCs) every month for Five years, reinvest on maturity and relax on retirement.
 It also offers monthly pension as the NSC matures.